Find a property in Little Venice

 Something for the weekend

 - Have a browse around Clifton Nurseries on Clifton Villas – “London’s oldest and most beautiful garden centre”.
-Make sure you visit their hidden gem of a café, The Quince Tree Café, which serves delicious food, juices and afternoon tea.
+Make sure you visit their hidden gem of a café, The Quince Tree Café.
+They serve delicious food, juices and afternoon tea.

 - Enjoy a meal by the water at one of the two canalside restaurants: The Waterway, situated at the bottom of Formosa Street, which boast a large outdoor terrace; and The Summerhouse, which is slightly further along the canal on Blomfield Road and specialises in seafood.

-- Take the kids to the Puppet Theatre Barge, a 55-seat moored theatre that has been putting on quality puppet shows here since 1982.
+- In addition, take the kids to the Puppet Theatre Barge, a 55-seat moored theatre that has been putting on quality puppet shows here since 1982.

 Our Property Guides